 Laura Strickler, Deputy for Safety and Administration and Chief of Staff

 The administrative planning team is engaged in a broad range of activities, both strategic and tactical, to assist the EVP in executing her duties as the chief operating officer of the University.
 Members of the team facilitate collaboration across organizations; lead University wide projects; evaluate opportunities to refine services; conduct reviews or reorganizations of administrative units or functions; and launch and implement administrative initiatives.

-Nilu Shroff, Chief Audit and Compliance Officer
+Nilu Shroff, Vice President and Chief Audit and Compliance Officer